karenquan/pug_life_app/README.md

 - Allow users to upload a profile image, and display it on their profile page
 - Allow users to add tags to images
 - Allow users to search by tag name
+- Allow users to flag an image as not being a pug image
+	- Allow admins to see flagged images